 If you've frequently changed jobs, you may have forgotten about your 401(k) funds.
 Read these choices to determine what to do with an old 401(k) held with a former employer.

 One of the things you have to consider when changing jobs or nearing retirement is what to do with your old workplace savings plan.

-The more frequently you’ve changed jobs, the greater the chance that you have an old 401(k) with a former employer, maybe even one you forgot about over time.
-If you suspect you might have a lost 401(k), first look through old statements.
-You can also search online for unclaimed retirement benefits, but perhaps the best way to find an old 401(k) is the direct approach—contact the HR department at your former company to see if they can help.
+The more frequently you’ve changed jobs, the greater the chance that you may still have an old 401(k) with a former employer, maybe even one you forgot about over time.
+If you suspect you might have a lost 401(k), you can search online for unclaimed retirement benefits.
+But perhaps the best way to find an old 401(k) is the direct approach—contact the HR department at your former company to see if they can help.
 If the company was sold or merged, contact the current parent company, as your old 401(k) was likely merged into the new entity’s 401(k) plan.

 Once you locate your old 401(k) plan, it’s time to think of ways you can put it to work for your retirement goals.
 For many investors, retirement account savings, including the ones they accumulated at past jobs, end up forming a major part of their retirement funds, so it’s important to consider all your 401(k) alternatives, from keeping it to rolling it into an Individual Retirement Account (IRA).

 It’s important to understand the impact each choice has on your investment.
-Questions to ask yourself as you go through this process might be:
+Questions to ask yourself as you go through this process might include: